TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 This document explains the reasoning behind key architectural, configuration, and design decisions made in the Aurix project.
 It is intended for technical stakeholders who need to understand not just what was built, but why specific choices were made.

+As a Forward Deployed Strategist working with enterprise customers, the ability to articulate these decisions clearly is essential.
+This document demonstrates the kind of technical communication that bridges engineering implementation with business requirements.

 ---

 ## Table of Contents